wp-plugins/multiple-post-thumbnails/readme.txt

 3. Admin meta box with the 'Secondary Image' selected.

 == Changelog ==

+= 0.3 =
+* Fixed: when displaying the insert link in the media library, check the post_type so it only shows for the registered type.

 = 0.2 =
 * Update docs and screenshots.
 Update tested through to 3.0 release.